Contacting your local Ambulance Service to inform them you have Vascular EDS is something that has probably not crossed your mind.

 If it is your child that is the one diagnosed with vascular EDS you should also include their school address as a marker in the event that your son / daughter is in need of urgent medical attention whilst at school.

-If you need help with contacting your local ambulance service or preparing information you need to discuss then please talk to us.
+If you need help with contacting your local ambulance service or preparing information you need to discuss then please get in touch with us.

 In a life threatening medical emergency the nearest A&E will be the obvious destination for the ambulance crew, in the event of a non-life threatening medical emergency it would make more sense to be taken direct to the A&E department at the hospital that is caring for you with vascular EDS.